Jithendiran/OS-explo/electronics.md

 By the end of one full cycle, one addition is perfectly finished.
 This is **Controlled Automation**.
 Because each step has its own "moment" on the wave, the operations don't collide.

-our only job is to put the value in A, B, C address and start the machine at the end of 3 cycle assume machine will stop because we don't have any more address, our result is stored in latch
+our only job is to put the value in A, B, C address and start the machine at the end of 3 cycle assume machine will stop because we don't have any more address, our result is stored in flipflop

-By the end of 3rd cycle, we get the result. we got the result in automated and controlled way, The controlled way i mean here is only one operation will happen at a stage, so the result is guaranteed

 ### What if one task takes longer than another?